 The .zip file contains all of the components required by xMatters and Kaseya.
 Download the workflow .zip file to a location on your local machine, and extract the contents.

-You may also notice there is another .zip file within the extracted integration archive.
-This is the workflow itself, which contains pre-configured forms, properties, and messages specifically designed for Kaseya.
-Do NOT extract the contents of the workflow .zip file!
-You'll be able to import it directly into xMatters.
+If you navigate through the folders, you will find another .zip file called Kaseya.zip.
+This is the workflow which contains pre-configured forms, properties, and messages specifically designed for Kaseya.
+Do NOT extract the contents of the workflow .zip file — you'll import it directly into xMatters.

 |Kaseya.zip||The workflow to import into xMatters|